Code-Institute-Submissions/frejas_dice_game/README.md

-<h3>Future Implement</h3>
+## Future Implement ##
 - A simple AI to play against
     With the use of 'random' functions, a simple computer player was applied to the project so that the game could be played as a 1 player game.

-    -case: While the computers first go, can be completely random.
+    - case: While the computers first go, can be completely random.
 The computers second go against a player needed to be more complex.
 While using a probality function, the computer could play a dice to actually compete to the players value.
 But if the computer options were not satisfatory, using of a low value dice would have a stagic gameplay.

 - Change the diffulty of the computer.
-    -Enable an easy, medium or hard mode by changing the computers probabily choice.
+    - Enable an easy, medium or hard mode by changing the computers probabily choice.

 - Add more dice.
-    -Adding more options for the dice.
+    - Adding more options for the dice.

-<h2>Technologies Used</h2>
+## Technologies Used ##
 - HTML and css: Building the base of the visual game and changing style of indivual site taste.

 - Bootstrap: Allowing ease use of row and columes to allow the game to feel more structured.